 We have sublet one of the spaces as a skateboard park temporarily and part of the Play Space strategy is looking at relocating this skate facility at the Malling Fields.
 There will be a lot more detailed consultation on this as we progress detailed design and consulting with young people is very much part of that.

 What sustainable features does the scheme include?

 The whole of the North Street Quarter scheme is designed to be carbon neutral, based on the ‘Use Less First’ principle, which aims to reduce the impact on the environment by not using resources in the first place.

 So the starting point is all homes on the site will be highly energy efficient, which will decrease both energy demand and carbon emissions.
 The buildings will have approximately 15 per cent higher insulation standards than current Building Regulation requirements.
-A low carbon heating system is also planned, extracting heat from the River Ouse.
-Additional power from renewable sources will be achieved through the provision of photovoltaics (solar panelling) to the roofs of new homes and bulk power contracts from renewable energy providers.
+Power from renewable sources will be achieved through the provision of photovoltaics (solar panelling) to the roofs of new homes and bulk power contracts from renewable energy providers.

 Other eco-friendly initiatives include managing rainwater in a more ecological and sustainable way, with sustainable drainage systems and ecological corridors for wildlife networked across the whole site.

 Will solar panels be installed in the North Street Quarter development?

 Solar (photovoltaic or PV) panels were originally ruled out by the planning authority during the design process because of their negative visual impact in this beautiful South Downs setting.
 However, since the 2016 planning approval, the South Downs National Park (SDNPA) has increased its target for carbon reduction in new developments and has advised that PV panels might be possible in some locations.
 Advances in technology mean that PV panels can be made to have less of a visual impact by reducing glare and matching the colour of the panels to the slate roofs.